Building & Construction

 Our areas of expertise include:

-- Assisting with recovering payments and/or defending claims brought under the Security of Payment system, from the drafting of the payment claim right through to the Adjudication process.
+- Utilising the BCIPA Payment claim system to assist contractors with recovering payments or in defending claims, from the drafting of the payment claim right through to the Adjudication process.

-- Appearing on behalf of clients in the Queensland Civil and Administrative Tribunal in relation to commercial and building disputes and administrative reviews.
+- Appearing on behalf of clients in the Queensland Civil and Administrative Tribunal in relation to both commercial and/or domestic building disputes.

 - Securing payment of debts pursuant to the Subcontractors’ Charges Act.